ihmeuw/vivarium_cluster_tools/docs/source/config.rst

 3. ``-`` (hyphen) is used to denote **Lists**, meaning that the values are not associated with a key.

 Just like ``key:value`` pairs, list items are defined in the lines below the list key, all with the **same** amount of spaces prefixing them.
-The difference is that all children (values) begin with a hyphen (-).
+The difference is that all children values begin with a hyphen.
 For example,

 .. code-block:: yaml